Chief of Police, Little Rock Police Department

-Chief Humphrey accepted the job as the Chief of Police of Norman, Oklahoma in June 2011.
+Chief Humphrey is the current Chief of Police of the Little Rock Police Department.
+He previously accepted the job as the Chief of Police of Norman, Oklahoma in June 2011.
 He strongly believes that Norman is a nationally recognized vibrant and premier city, that has openly embraced community oriented policing, and 21st century policing initiatives.
 His police career began with the Fort Worth Police Department and he later worked for the Arlington Police Department.
 In January 2008 he became the Chief of Police for the City of Lancaster, Texas.

 Chief Humphrey is a graduate of the Bill Blackwood Law Enforcement Management Institute Command College (LEMIT).
 He is a member of the International Association of Chiefs of Police, International Association of Chiefs of Police Community Policing Board, Police Executive Research Forum, National Organization of Black Law Enforcement Executives, FBI Law Enforcement Executive Development Association, Board of Directors of Cleveland County YMCA, Crossroad Family and Youth Services, and Transition House (a program in which those in crisis find pathways to mental wellness).
 In 2015, he was appointed by Governor Mary Fallin to serve as a Commissioner for the Oklahoma State Bureau of Investigation.
 He is also a 35 year member of Phi Beta Sigma Fraternity Inc. He currently serves as an adjunct professor at the University of Oklahoma.